kksgandhi/personal_site/indie game recommendations.md

 My rating: 7/10

-Recommendability: 7/10 (it's still a slightly difficult platformer, though still one of the more accessible ones)
+Mass Appeal: 7/10 (it's still a slightly difficult platformer, though still one of the more accessible ones)

 ### [[Outer Wilds]] (15 - 20 hours / 22 minutes)